JKtechhw/linzenyr-soft/README.md

 Školní projekt do předmětu: Řízení softwarových projektů, VSPJ

+**Usefull Links <sub> (some of which should serve to us to navigate faster) </sub>**

 - :writing_hand: [RSP Moodle](https://moodle.vspj.cz/course/view.php?id=202744)

 ## Technologies
-_These are the technologies we went for during design phase.
-Depending on creating process we may have to adapt or change certain technologies._
+_We chose these technologies during the design phase.
+Depending on the development process, we might need to adapt or switch to other technologies._

 **Frontend**
 - JavaScript